saikiranreddy-nagulapally/4103-102-OpSys-nagulapally/assignements/Test_One_Addon.md

 Instruction trace can characterize the behavior of an individual process by listing the Sequence of instructions that execute for that process.
 Such a listing is referred to as a trace of the process.
-Now let us view these traces from the processor’s point of view.
-Figure shows the interleaved traces resulting from the first 52 instruction cycles (for convenience, the instruction cycles are numbered).

 ###2.
 What common events lead to the creation of process?
 Four common events lead to the creation of a process